SEAGuide

 If you’re spending some time south of I-90, this Beacon Hill guide is for you.

 Beacon Hill is a big hill that stretches all the way from Mt.
 Baker to Rainier Valley and everything west of MLK Jr. Way, south of I-90, and east of I-5.
 If that sounded like random words to you, just know that this neighborhood is pretty massive.
 Beacon Hill has a great mix of residential areas, parks, and most importantly—restaurants and bars.
-Here are our top spots, from a bodega that serves Mexican street corn to one of the best places in town to eat Neapolitan pizza.
+Here are our top spots, including a bodega that serves Mexican street corn and one of the best places in town to eat Neapolitan pizza.

 THE SPOTS